Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Experiment

 A closer look at Table \ref{result} reveals that the performance of hyper-graph-based models is promising.
 This success might be attributed to their ability to efficiently learn the intricate higher-order structure within the hypergraph.
-In general, hypergraph-based baseline models present stiff competition, with DHGNN, HSL, and AllSetTransformer slightly outpacing others.
+In general, hypergraph-based baseline models present stiff competition, with DHGNN, AllSetTransformer, and SheafHyperGNN slightly outpacing others.
 Specifically, DHGNN, DHKH, and HSL acknowledge that the input hypergraph structure might not adequately represent the underlying relations in the data.
 Consequently, they simultaneously learn the hypergraph structure and hypergraph neural network, enabling them to prune noisy task-irrelevant and false-negative connections, producing better output.
-On the other hand, the AllSetTransformer framework blends Deep Sets \cite{zaheer2017deep}, and Set Transformers \cite{lee2019set} with hypergraph neural networks to learn multiset functions.
+On the other hand, the AllSetTransformer framework blends Deep Sets \cite{zaheer2017deep} and Set Transformers \cite{lee2019set} with hypergraph neural networks to learn multiset functions.
 This synergy provides substantial modeling flexibility and expressive power, elevating the performance in various tasks.
+SheafHyperGNN and SheafHyperGCN enhance hypergraph representation by introducing cellular sheaves, a mathematical construction that adds additional structure to the conventional hypergraph while preserving their local, higher-order connectivity.
+This enhancement increases the expressivity of the models, enabling them to capture more nuanced and complex interactions within the hypergraph, leading to better overall representation.

 Hypergraphs, known for their adeptness at representing intricate higher-order relationships, have become invaluable in numerous scientific endeavors.
-The proposed \thtn\ model builds on this, representing communities as hyperedges and thus forming a hypergraph that captures intricate node relations.
-In contrast to existing models that do not consider local connection information during hypergraph construction, \thtn\ leverages GCN to preserve this vital information.
-Additionally, \thtn\ integrates a unique encoding module to learn structural-spatial information and a structure-aware self-attention module.
-These modules enable \thtn\ to produce robust node representations, recognizing key nodes and hyperedges from both structural and semantic perspectives.
+The proposed \sathg\ model builds on this, representing communities as hyperedges and thus forming a hypergraph that captures intricate node relations.
+In contrast to existing models that do not consider local connection information during hypergraph construction, \sathg\ leverages GCN to preserve this vital information.
+Additionally, \sathg\ integrates unique encoding modules to learn structural-spatial information and a structure-aware attention module.
+These modules enable \sathg\ to produce robust node representations, recognizing key nodes and hyperedges from both structural and semantic perspectives.